Noncollinear electric dipoles in a polar, chiral phase of CsSnBr$_3$ perovskite: Introduction

 Much as broken inversion symmetry can confer enhanced functionality via relativistic effects, broken mirror symmetry leads to other useful couplings between charge, spin, and polarized light.\cite{Ray1999, Naaman2012} Chiral responses have been reported for Pb(II) halide nanocrystals capped with chiral ligands\cite{He2017} and layered perovskite-related materials with chiral spacer cations.\cite{Long2018, Lu2019} Very few chiral 3D perovskites of the main group have been reported: (guanidinium)$_{0.5}$(1,2,4-triazolium)$_{0.5}$SnI$_3$, a red and somewhat unstable chiral Sn(II) iodide, crystallizes with $P4_32_12$ (\#96) space group symmetry.\cite{McNulty2020}

-Based on the theory of lone pair stereochemical activity and the accumulated observations on neighboring compounds, we sought to identify inorganic perovskites with overlooked polar ground state structures.
-If polar, black CsSnI$_3$ would be expected to exhibit a stronger bulk Rashba effect in the valence band than a lighter bromide, but it is known to interconvert rapidly to a yellow, 1D phase\cite{Yamada1991, Chung2012} and the only published low temperature measurements show monotonic evolution of the photoluminescence\cite{Yu2011} which does not suggest unreported phase transitions.
+Based on the theory of lone pair stereochemical activity and the accumulated observations on neighboring compounds, we sought to identify inorganic perovskites with overlooked polar ground state structures, particularly those heavier than the polar Ge$^{2+}$ halides\cite{Thiele1987} and with narrower bandgaps than CsPbF$_3$.\cite{Berastegui2001} If polar, black CsSnI$_3$ would be expected to exhibit a stronger bulk Rashba effect in the valence band than a lighter bromide, but it is known to interconvert rapidly to a yellow, 1D phase\cite{Yamada1991, Chung2012} and the only published low temperature measurements at the time revealed monotonic evolution of the photoluminescence\cite{Yu2011} which does not suggest unreported phase transitions.
 Red CH$_3$NH$_3$SnBr$_3$ adopts a polar, monoclinic structure below 230~K but has the added complexity of a low-symmetry molecular cation and an unsolved, likely triclinic, phase below 188~K.\cite{Swainson2010} Given the indirect influence of A-cation size\cite{Laurita2017}, we hypothesized that black CsSnBr$_3$ may exhibit a polar ground state at yet lower temperatures.
-In fact, two reports hinted at the possibility of an unstudied phase transition in CsSnBr$_3$ at $\sim$85~K by $^{81}$Br nuclear quadrupole resonance (NQR) spectroscopy\cite{Yamada1988} and, concurrent with this work, Raman spectroscopy from some of the present authors.\cite{Gao2021} Tantalizingly, this compound exhibits the narrowest bandgap of (single) perovskite group 14 bromides (an important predictor of Rashba effect strength),\cite{Bahramy2011} and its inorganic composition has allowed for the growth of epitaxial thin films.\cite{Wang2017, Wang2017-2, Zhang2021}
+In fact, two reports hinted at the possibility of an unstudied phase transition in CsSnBr$_3$ at $\sim$85~K by $^{81}$Br nuclear quadrupole resonance (NQR) spectroscopy\cite{Yamada1988} and, concurrent with this work, Raman spectroscopy from some of the present authors.\cite{Gao2021} While NQR indicated a second-order transition at $\sim$85~K to a phase with at least seven distinct Br sites, no further details about the structure, symmetry, or properties of this phase were reported.\cite{Yamada1988} Tantalizingly, this compound exhibits the narrowest bandgap of (single) perovskite group 14 bromides (an important predictor of Rashba effect strength),\cite{Bahramy2011} and its inorganic composition has allowed for the growth of epitaxial thin films.\cite{Wang2017, Wang2017-2, Zhang2021}